stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

-A *total* function is a pure function, that is guaranteed to return a value of the expected return type for every possible input in a finite amount of time.
-A total function will never fail with an exception or loop infinitely.
+A *total* function is a pure function, that is guaranteed to return a value of the expected return type for every possible input in a finite number of computational steps.
+A total function will never fail with an exception or loop infinitely, although it can still take arbitrarily long to compute its result

 Idris comes with a totality checker built in, which enables us to verify the functions we write to be provably total.
 Totality